Blog

 By enabling precise control, automated annotation, and scalable generation of rare events, synthetic data is redefining how machine learning models learn to navigate the unexpected.

-Why Edge Cases Matter
+Why Do Edge Cases Matter for Computer Vision Models?

 AI models are only as robust as the data they’re trained on.
 When rare but critical scenarios are underrepresented—or missing entirely—model behavior becomes fragile and unreliable, particularly in high-stakes domains like defense, surveillance, and healthcare.